 A water supplier will be able to to confirm if the water pressure is higher than normal.
 An easy way to eliminate whistling water pipes is to install a water pressure valve.
 Often, the water supply company can install this type of valve, which will reduce the water pressure and eliminate the whistling and hissing noises of behind your walls and ceiling.

-To properly evaluate the source of the noise if the water is supplied by a well, a homeowner may need to call a licensed plumber.
+To properly evaluate the source of the noise on properties that feature a well, a homeowner may need to call a licensed plumber.
 When in need of a noise diagnosis or an emergency plumbing repair, residents should only use a reputable service.
-Consulting with a certified contractor will ensure a proper diagnosis and high quality repairs.
+Consulting with a certified contractor will ensure a proper diagnosis for your whistling water pipes and high-quality repairs.
 Since a standard plumbing repair is costly, it’s important to find and hire an honest plumber provides high-quality services.

-Once a team of licensed plumbers discovers the source of the pipe knocking or banging sounds, they will collaborate with you to come up with solution to decrease the pressure.
+Once a licensed plumber discovers the source of the water pipe knocking sounds, they will create a solution to decrease the pressure.
 A contractor may decide to integrate a noise softening device with the water pipes to eliminate noises.
-Another way to eliminate irritating noises near the foundation of your household or behind your walls is to reroute your pipes.
+Another way to eliminate irritating knocking noises near the foundation of your household is to reroute your water pipes.
 The proper way to fix banging pipes will vary based on the pressure points, age of pipes, and water line configuration.

 Although faulty water pipes are the most common cause of plumbing sounds, other types of issues that can produce noises include faulty faucets, broken toilet fill valves, and drain blockages.
 If chattering and screeching are present when water is turned on, the internal parts of a faucet may be faulty.
 A convenient way to fix this issue is to call an honest and licensed plumber to replace your bathroom or kitchen sink.